bruno-bert/luckyonlive/README.md

 [ ] create a footer of type(made with love by ...)
 [ ] implement localization to portuguese and spanish
 [ ] implement ThemeProvider
+[ ] check for other opportunitites to add env variables

 #### Back-End
-[ ] use axios get instead of pupeteer to improve performance
+[ ] use axios get instead of pupeteer to improve performance [ ] implement process to Twitch TV